 In this set of free woodworking plans, learn how to build slab-style cabinet doors from any solid wood of your choice.
-For our example, I chose a knotty pine, mainly because I think the knots will look good stained, but you can choose pretty much any solid wood you like and adapt accordingly.
+For this example, I chose a knotty pine, mainly because I think the knots will look good stained, but you can choose pretty much any solid wood you like and adapt accordingly.

 Keep in mind that solid wood tends to move with fluctuations in humidity, so your doors may expand or contract seasonally.
 Try to take this into account when you determine the sizes for your doors.
-To learn more, read this article on Allowing for Expansion and Contraction.

 - Woodworking: Moderate

 - 1-2 Hours per door